smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/01 - Introduction.md

 # Welcome

+Welcome to my collection of articles on advanced SQL joins.
+Although joins are the primary focus, the discussion extends into several related topics, including:

+*  The different ways the term “join” is used when discussing SQL.
+*  The methods, operators, and clauses SQL provides for comparing two datasets.
+*  Other related concepts and observations that help explain how SQL queries work.

+## Overview
 Joins are one of the most fundamental and often most misunderstood concepts in SQL.
 At a basic level, joins allow you to combine rows from two or more tables based on a related condition.
 Most SQL users are familiar with the standard join keywords defined by the ANSI SQL specification, such as `INNER JOIN`, `LEFT OUTER JOIN`, `RIGHT OUTER JOIN`, `FULL OUTER JOIN`, and `CROSS JOIN`.

 However, not all joins are defined purely by SQL syntax.
 Many commonly used “join types” are better understood as classifications based on *behavior*, *intent*, or *implementation*, rather than as explicit keywords you type into a query.
 Some describe how the database engine physically executes a join, others describe logical or relational concepts, and some are simply useful ways to talk about query complexity or structure.